Justice Department unease with Barr goes beyond Stone case - Local News 8

 But last year, they didn’t get such a gathering with Barr, and several complained about the lack of attention.

 Instead, the Barr gathering last June, the only event at which all the US attorneys met with him, included the media.
-And it became a spectacle, when Barr entered from behind a curtain wearing a kilt and playing bagpipes.
+And it became a spectacle, when Barr entered from behind a curtain playing bagpipes.

-Note: This story has been updated to include reaction from a Justice Department official.
-CORRECTION: This story has been updated to more accurately describe an event Barr attended last June.